 Your studies and wider experience have already equipped you with the skills and knowledge you need to forge your way in the creative industries.
 And, when your self-assurance wavers, Falmouth will always be here for you.
 Support from our employability team is available to graduates for life.
 Our alumni network is also a lifeline for those looking for a new community of creatives after graduation.

 - Make the most of university facilities and Cornwall before you leave

 - Keep in touch with tutors and coursemates and work on your social media profile

 - Take your time - give yourself space to learn and adapt

 Health & wellbeing

-If you've been receiving support from our Counselling, Health and Wellbeing team, please discuss your future support requirements with your Counsellor or Wellbeing Practitioner as they can liaise with your doctor if required.
-You can continue to access our self-help resources relating to emotional and physical health while you have access to the intranet.
+If you've been receiving support from our Student Support Team, please discuss your future support requirements with your Counsellor or Wellbeing Practitioner as they can liaise with your doctor if required.
+You can continue to access our self-help resources relating to emotional and physical health while you have access to your IT account.
 Also, as a graduate, please be aware that depending on where you live, you may need to register with a new General Practitioner (GP).